 You can choose to wait and see what will happen.
-Health professionals refer to this is as expectant management.
+This is called 'expectant management'.
 If nothing is done, sooner or later the pregnancy tissue will pass naturally.
-If it is an incomplete miscarriage it will often happen within days, but for a missed miscarriage it might take as long as three to four weeks.
+If it is an incomplete miscarriage (where some but not all pregnancy tissue has passed) it will often happen within days, but for a missed miscarriage (where the fetus or embryo has stopped growing but no tissue has passed) it might take as long as three to four weeks.

 While you are waiting you may have some spotting or bleeding, much like a period.
 When the pregnancy tissue passes, you are likely to have heavier bleeding with crampy, period-like pains.
-You can use sanitary pads and take pain relieving tablets, such as paracetamol (with or without codeine).
+You can use sanitary pads and take pain relieving tablets, such as paracetamol.

 If the tissue does not pass naturally or you have signs of infection, the doctor will recommend a dilatation and curettage (D&C).
 You and the doctor can discuss and decide the preferred option for you.

 Things to know

 - There are many reasons why some women prefer to wait and see.
 It may feel more natural, it may help with the grieving process or it may give you more of a sense of control.

 - Some women become worried or frightened when the bleeding gets heavier, especially if blood clots, tissue or even a recognisable embryo is passed.

 - Usually, the wait and see approach takes longer than any other approaches such as surgery or medication.
 Sometimes bleeding can last for up to four weeks.

 - Although excessive bleeding and blood transfusion are very rare, they are slightly more common with expectant management than with surgery.

 - A few women still need to have surgery – sometimes urgently – if they develop infection, bleed heavily or if the tissue does not pass naturally.